-Although only minutes by car from Adelaide, the Adelaide Hills is another world away — ideal for a romantic interlude discovering its many attractions together.
+Although only minutes by car from Adelaide, the Adelaide Hills is another world away and it’s a beautiful romantic getaway destination.
 Its undulating hills are dotted with picturesque villages interspersed with market gardens, orchards, long-established formal gardens and myriad vineyards producing quality wines.
+Here’s your guide on what to do and see when visiting the Adelaide Hills for a romantic weekend or holiday.

 Leaving Adelaide, you can enjoy panoramic views over the city to Spencer Gulf from Mt Lofty Summit before arriving in beautiful Stirling – an ideal spot to make your base.
 Every bit the English village, its main streets are lined with vibrant liquid ambers in autumn and, in winter, moody mists rise gently in the surrounding valleys.